 All Hauling Permits applications have moved online via eBUILD!
-The City is no longer accepting permit applications via fax or e-mail.
-Click here to start the application process or to establish an eBUILD account.
+The City is no longer accepting permit applications via fax or email.
+Start the application process or to establish an eBUILD account.

-- When is a moving & hauling permit required?
+- When is a moving and hauling permit required?

 A moving and hauling permit is required if the items being moved are over the following dimensions: